 A fruit of seduction

 When you consider the grape, it’s easy to see why this summer and autumn fruit was first regarded as an aphrodisiac.
 The sweet jewels make a perfect finger food.
 And a finger food packed with age-defying antioxidants.
 The grape is a plump, luscious fruit.
 And for this reason, it is often used in romantic literature to symbolize a woman.

 Unfortunately, the part of aphrodisiac grapes that has the most potential to impact libido is a part usually not eaten.
-It turns out that the oil found in grape seeds has the potential to offer the body a lot of nutrition beneficial to sexual health.
+It turns out that the oil found in grape seeds has the potential to offer the body a lot of nutrition beneficial to overall and reproductive health.

 Modern science reveals that grape seed oil is a source of antioxidants with free radical-fighting effects.
-And it’s a source of vitamin E, which is also known as the sex vitamin for its role in supporting sexual health.
+And it’s a source of vitamin E for its role in supporting the health of your reproductive organs.
 And while we don’t typically crunch the seeds when crushing the plump flesh of grapes between our teeth, the benefits are obtained from several practical applications.
 For one thing, you can use grape seed oil in cooking and those antioxidants will set to work while you up your daily vitamin E intake.
 Alternatively, you can use it topically–perhaps as a massage oil–and your skin will reap the benefits as anti-aging effects.
 Learn more about the potential benefits of this oil.

 Peel me a grape

 One of the most powerful images of seduction is that of hand feeding the aphrodisiac of grapes to your reclining lover.
 In summer, freezing the grapes can prove a sinful way to beat the season’s heat.